Personal Assistant Jobs

 If you are unsure if being a PA is right for you, consider having a chat with the Personal Assistant Network Scotland and your local Independent Support Organisation.
 These are the organisations who support employers in arranging their assistance and support planning.
 Find organisations near you at Self Directed Support Scotland (SDSS).

 Take a look at the current job listings by following the links on this page for the Personal Assistant vacancies for each of the main employers.
 You will find a profile of each employer there.
 Applying can be quite informal, so your opportunity is to meet your employer to get a better understanding of each other and the role as they see it.
+The following video explains where PAs can go for support and how to use the PA Handbook resource.

 Understanding the role